215 mins |

 What László finds upon his arrival in the West is an America far different from the one he expected.
 The promise of the American Dream proves to be illusory as his stature and reputation as a successful architect in Budapest do not translate to his blue-blood Pennsylvania surroundings.

 For a film about an architect and his relationship to the massive architectural world around him, this monumental story requires such a format.
 One can set up the camera on the curb facing a building and catch the entire width of a skyscraper within the frame.
 VistaVision stopped being used in the US for principal photography only a few years after its first use in 1954, being used mainly for special effects process shots in the decades since (STAR WARS, INTERSTELLAR), but the stock was used more regularly outside the US, mainly in Japan.
 Before THE BRUTALIST, the last film to use VistaVision for its primary stock was THE END OF EVANGELION, a Japanese anime film released in 1997.
-In the US the last film to use VistaVision as its primary stock was in 1961...But VistaVision is back this year for THE BRUTALIST as well as Paul Thomas Anderson's upcoming THE BATTLE OF BAKTAN CROSS (Working Title) starring Leonardo DiCaprio.
+In the US the last film to use VistaVision as its primary stock was MY SIX LOVES (1963) starring Debbie Reynolds...But VistaVision is back in stride this year for THE BRUTALIST as well as Paul Thomas Anderson's upcoming THE BATTLE OF BAKTAN CROSS (Working Title) starring Leonardo DiCaprio.

 Read more...